reda-maizate/securedis/README.md

-# SecuRedis
+# Secu-redis

-SecuRedis is a mini-Redis server that will provide a simple way to encrypt and decrypt your data.
+Secu-redis is a (mini) redis server that will provide a simple way to encrypt and decrypt your data.

 🚧 **_Currently, in development_** 🚧

-Right now, the server can operate basic Redis commands, but it does not encrypt or decrypt the data.
+⚠️ *Right now, the server can operate basic Redis commands, but it does not encrypt or decrypt the data.*

 ## Commands supported
 - [X] PING